Program

 Yes!
 Residents may spend up to 2 months abroad during their training.
 We have a partnership with the main teaching hospital in Maputo, Mozambique through our medicine program.
 UCSD is 20 minutes from the US-Mexico border, and there are also opportunities to learn from our colleagues in Tijuana, including a rotation through pediatrics and volunteer opportunities.

 Residents are also able to spend 4-6 weeks in Shiprock, New Mexico at the Indian Health Services Medical Center.
-Many physicians at this site are med-peds trained, and residents have the opportunity to see adults, or kids and adults depending on the duration of the rotation.
+Many physicians at this site are med-peds trained, and residents have the opportunity to see kids and adults depending on the duration of the rotation.